 Featuring conversations with noted collectors and designers, as well as original photography of the only known complete collection of Supreme accessories and stickers, Object Oriented is the only complete survey of a cultural phenomenon.

-Byron Hawes is a writer, designer, and curator who splits time between NYC, LA, and Shanghai.
-He is the founder and editor of the underground design magazine The Après Garde, and co-founder of I-V, a boutique architecture and design firm that has done projects including a recording studio and offices for OVO Sound, Campari's Canadian HQ, and Spin.
-He is the senior editor at Flofferz, and a contributing editor at both Fucking Young and SidewalkHustle.
-He has served as a contributing editor for both Hypebeast and HighSnobiety and as a consulting editor at Architectural Digest China, as well as contributing to publications including Vice, Wallpaper, Monocle, and more.
-Additionally, he has authored the books Drop, Art on Deck, Façades, and others.
+Byron Hawes is an NYC-based writer, designer, and curator.
+He is the founder and editor of the underground design magazine The Après Garde, and co-founder of I-V, a boutique architecture and design firm that has done projects including a recording studio and offices for OVO Sound, and Campari's Canadian HQ.

 "These subcultural accessories (or objets d’art,depending on your perspective) are consistently bought, resold, and collected, but it’s only recently that almost every piece of Supreme paraphernalia has been catalogued in [this] new book by skater-adjacent writer and editor Byron Hawes..."